barangerbenjamin/reset_laptop/README.md

 # How to use

 Simply get all `.bat` files on a USB stick.
-Plug the USN stick on the laptop to be cleaned.
+Plug the USB stick on the laptop to be cleaned.
-Right click on `reset.bat` and chose `Run as Administrator`
+Right click on `reset.bat` and click on `Run as Administrator`
 You're done 🙌